syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/localization.md

 # Localization

-The Localization library allows you to localize static text content of the **noRecordsTemplate** and **actionFailureTemplate**
+The Localization library allows you to localize the static text content of the **noRecordsTemplate** and **actionFailureTemplate**
 &nbsp;properties according to the culture currently assigned to the ComboBox.